Feast: Moses, Servant of God

 He put things together so that every part of this awesome universe is working in accordance with the way He fixed it in the heavens, with all the stars and everything in the place where He wanted them to be.
 There are billions, maybe trillions of stars out there, and according to Isaiah, God calls them all by name.
 No part of His creation escapes His mind, and so He knows all of those things.

-I worked in the steel-mill, and there were times when I was working on new construction.
+I worked in a steel mill, and there were times when I was working on new construction.
 We were putting up a new building inside the mill.
 It was going to have some kind of machinery operating within it.
 I did not get involved in that part, but I did get involved in the building of the building, and so I worked with an awful lot of blueprints.
 I worked with fitters, boilermakers, pipe-fitters, and so forth.
 I looked at those blueprints, and each blueprint showed every nut, bolt, hole, girder, pillar, and column.

 Everything in that drawing was prepared beforehand on the drawing board so that it could be duplicated in the field.
 Nothing was missing.
 Every pipe that was going to carry water, every pipe that was going to carry oil, every pipe that was going to carry steam, was marked.
 They even told us where they wanted it welded.
 Every operation was in place in the minds of those who engineered the building, from the architect who designed it, to the engineer, and to the draftsman who drew it all out until it finally came to us out in the field, and we put it together.
 We knew we were putting this puzzle together, and this was the way they wanted it to be done.